justusschock/template-repo-python/README.md

 ### Setup.cfg

+#TODO adapt this
 The [`setup.cfg`](setup.cfg) file currently only specifies, which directories to exclude from style checking.

 ### Gitignore

 The `.gitignore` file is a real life saver.
 It prevents files and directories that match certain patterns from being added to your git repository, when you push new stuff to it.
-You may append more specific patterns [here](.gitignore#L109).
+You may append more specific patterns [here](.gitignore#L135).

 ### CI/CD

+#TODO adapt this
 Now, we talked a lot about CI/CD.
 This repository uses [`travis`](https://travis-ci.com) as CI/CD and per default simply runs tests and style checks for your code.

 To use this feature, you have to enable travis for your repository.

 #### YAML-Specifications

+#TODO adapt this
 The [`.travis.yml`](.travis.yml) file specifies the CI/CD behavior.
 Currently it only runs tests and style-checks with Python 3.7 on Linux Xenial.
 You may also include additional cases to the test matrix or add deployment (e.g. deploying your docs to GitHub Pages or similar stuff).

 #### Scripts

+#TODO adapt this
 The scripts used b CI/CD to install the requirements and run your tests are lying at [`scripts/ci`](scripts/ci).
-The file names indicate pretty well, what tey're doing.
+The file names indicate pretty well, what they're doing.
 Of course you can customize them too.

 If you want Travis to automatically fix your code style where possible you have to add a github access token to travis, comment in the [lines 6-28](scripts/ci/run_style_checks.sh#L6-L28) and change the environment variable and the repository in [line 27](scripts/ci/run_style_checks.sh#L27).